alicjawil/alicjawil.github.io/about.md

 permalink: /about/
 ---

-Former D1 student - athelete, fascinated with the analytics space.
-M.S.
+Former D1 student - athelete, fascinated with the analytics space.n\ M.S.
 Management Science(STEM), Analytics.

 ### More Information